 Security Automation Challenges

-All that said, security automation does come with certain challenges.
-It can detect pre-determined and pre-set cyber threats that are manually fed into the system.
-The system will automate manual tasks, but it cannot handle new cyber threats and challenges on its own.
+All that said, security automation does bring its own challenges.
+For example, it can detect pre-determined and pre-set cyber threats manually fed into the system, but it cannot independently handle new cyber threats and challenges.

-Automation also requires security teams to determine the solutions first and then add them to the system, so the system can automatically determine what responses to implement when something happens.
-That is, the system still needs a “toolkit” of possible responses.
+Automation also requires security teams to determine the solutions the system might use, and then add them to the automation software so it can determine what responses to implement when something happens.
+That is, the system still needs a “toolkit” of possible answers.

 It’s wrong to assume that security automation will eliminate the need for human support in staving off security breaches.
 Human oversight will always be necessary.
-Automation will, however, make life easier for security teams by prioritizing cyberattacks, reducing alert fatigue, and handline routine threats automatically.
+Instead, automation will make life easier for security teams by prioritizing cyberattacks, reducing alert fatigue, and handling common threats automatically.

 If you are a business considering security automation, be prepared to encounter resistance from your cybersecurity team.
-Employees are often reluctant to adapt to technology when they believe their jobs are in danger with technology taking over.
-It is essential to make your employees and stakeholders realize the rationality of security automation to make it effective and fruitful for your organization.
+Employees are often reluctant to adapt to technology when they believe their jobs are in danger with technology taking over- but that misunderstands what automation actually does for security teams.
+So it’s essential to make your employees and stakeholders understand the true benefits and value that automation delivers.

 Ready to Automate Your Security Processes?